abumuawiyah/uidevelopersurgesh/content/blog/library/index.md

 > we have good reason to believe that the breadth of device types that want
 > to talk to your app will continue to increase

-One way to uncoupled the component with the app is to provide a way for the app to extendable the component.
+One way to decoupled the component with the app is to provide a way for the app to extend the component.
 Here is illustration on providing extendable component.

 ```js
 const NewTableComponent = Extend(TableComponent, {